shopware/docs/products/extensions/b2b-components/order-approval/01-entities-and-workflow.md

 ## Who can view pending orders?

 - Employees with the "Can view all pending orders" permission can view all pending orders.
-- Employees which requested approval for the order can view his pending orders.
+- Employees who requested approval for the order can view their pending orders.
 - Business Partners can view all pending orders of their employees.

 ## Who can approve or decline pending orders?